stirante/lol-client-java-api/README.md

 ## Requirements

-**lol-client-java-api** requires Java 8 and depends on Google GSON.
+**lol-client-java-api** requires Java 8 and works only on Windows.

 ## Setup

-This project is available on [Jitpack](https://jitpack.io/#stirante/lol-client-java-api/1.0.1)
+This project is available on [Jitpack](https://jitpack.io/#stirante/lol-client-java-api/1.0.3)

 ### Gradle